Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

-Battery Guru is an excellent battery saver app.
+Battery Guru is an excellent battery-saving app.
 It doesn’t work like booster apps or service terminators.
-Instead, it helps you keep your battery health as high as it can be.
-The app contains notifications for battery temperature limits and charging limits so you don’t wear out your battery sooner.
-Additionally, some battery-saving modes can help reduce battery drain so you charge less often.
-It has a Doze Mode customization tool so you can make it even more aggressive if needed.
+Instead, it helps you keep your battery health as high as possible.
+The app contains notifications for battery temperature and charging limits so you don’t wear out your battery sooner.
+Some battery-saving modes can also help reduce battery drain, so you charge less often.
+It has a Doze Mode customization tool to make it even more aggressive if needed.
 However, that last feature requires root or for you to input some ADB commands to give the app permission to do those things.
 It’s great for power users.

 GSam Battery Monitor (root and non-root)

-GSam Battery Monitor is another popular battery saver app.
-It won’t do anything to save you battery life on its own.
-However, it can provide you with information about the apps draining your battery.
+GSam Battery Monitor is another popular battery-saver app.
+It won’t do anything to save your battery life on its own.
+However, it can provide information about the apps draining your battery.
 You can use that information to improve your own battery life.
-It can show details on wake time, and even CPU and sensor data.
+It can show details on wake time and even CPU and sensor data.
 It faced some difficulties with the latest versions of Android.
 However, you can use an ADB command to give GSam access to more granular app usage stats and other controls.
 There is also an optional root option if you use a rooted phone, but the ADB option should work for most people, root or not.

 AccuBattery